Assembly of the Community of Municipalities, Autonomous Province of Kosovo and Metohija

-The assembly was not part of the government of the Republic of Kosovo and it got dissolved following the 2013 Brussels Agreement.
+The assembly was not part of the government of the Republic of Kosovo and it was dissolved following the 2013 Brussels Agreement.

 History

 The first session of the Assembly took place on May 11 and the inaugural meeting of the assembly occurred on Vidovdan, the feast day for St. Vitus, June 28 in 2008—a historically important date for Serbs that commemorates the 1389 Battle of Kosovo.
 Radovan Ničić is the President of the Assembly.

 Composition

 The seats in the Assembly are divided as follows: